konaraddi/learnpython/exercises.md

     * `pirate` that equals "Yee Haw! \*takes off hat and waives it around\*"
     * `cowboy` or `cowgirl` that equals "Argh!
 Shiver me timbers!" and swap their values

-* Make a list of all your favorite foods.
+* Make a `tuple` of all your favorite foods.
-Then make a list of all your favorite hobbies.
+Then make a `tuple` of all your favorite hobbies.
-Combine these lists, and call it `favorites`.
+Combine these `tuples`, and call it `favorites`.
 Print them all out.

-* Make a list of all the TV shows or movies you've watched this year.
+* Make a `tuple` of all the TV shows or movies you've watched this year.
 Then figure out how many TV shows or movies you've watched (hint: you don't need to count them yourself!)

+* Now do the last 2 exercises, but using a `list` this time.
+Then remove the last item from each `list`, using an additional line of code.

+### time.py

+* Write a real compelling story

+* Write a group rap, each student comes up with a line

 ### 005 User Input